 The tone of forum essays is less formal, and can certainly tend to the conversational, however, we’d encourage you to develop your forum essays while balancing self-reflection and critical engagement with existing research/creative/intellectual conversations.
 You may also want to keep in mind that the project as a whole, and the special issue in particular, focus on pedagogical issues in the field of life writing, while addressing theory, method, and practice.
 Accordingly, we’d encourage you to engage with the following components in your forum essay (in any sequence you’d like):

 - identify and address a specific question/ provocation/ concern/ keyword;

 - demonstrate or discuss its applications/ challenges/ limitations/ potentialities in learning activities/ classroom management/ course design;

 - explore/ unpack your ideas using a specific case study/ site of engagement/ object of study.

 Your contributors are not limited to the group’s assigned prompt, but can definitely keep it in mind.
 Further, contributors are welcome to build on their conference presentation, one-page brief, as well as any notes from the conference/workshop (including the shared mind-map).
 You are also welcome to consult previous forums in a/b: Auto/Biography Studies to review the diverse models of forum-essay styles and approaches.
-Two productive issues for review are:
+Three productive issues for review are:

 - What’s Next?
 The Futures of Auto/Biography Studies (Issue 32 vol. 2, 2017, an entire issue was organized around five forums).